flatcar/scripts/README.md

 When using GitHub's "fork" feature, please **make sure to fork all branches**, not just `main`.
 Forking only `main` is the default on GitHub,

 The SDK container wrapper script `run_sdk_container` requires release tags in our release branches and fails to start if no release branch is present (see e.g. https://github.com/flatcar/Flatcar/issues/1705).
-If you're working with a fork of the scripts repository, you'll need to fetch the upstream tags to avoid version detection issues:
+If you have forked manually, please make sure to include all tags.
+You can retrofit upstream tags to a fork by using e.g.:

 ```bash
 git remote add upstream https://github.com/flatcar/scripts.git